Diploma in Exercise and Health Fitness - Tutor Education

-Non-refundable deposit of €995 due on acceptance of your place on the course.
+Non-refundable deposit payment of €995 due on acceptance of your place on the course.

-Once students are registered on the programme all fees paid are non-refundable
+Once students are registered, all fees paid are non-refundable/non-transferable.

 The full-time DEHF course is eligible for SUSI (Student Universal Support Ireland) funding however funding decisions are based on an individual’s personal circumstances.
 You may apply through